Magnus the Lawmender

 Magnus the Lawmender (Note: Magnús lagabœtir, Magnus Lagabøte) (1 or 3 May 1238 – 9 May 1280), also known as Magnus Haakonsson, (Note: Magnús Hákonarson, Magnus Håkonsson) was King of Norway from 1263 to 1280.
 One of his greatest achievements was the modernisation and nationalisation of the Norwegian law-code.
 He was the first Norwegian monarch known to have used an ordinal number, counting himself as Magnus IV.
-In modern sources, he is also known as Magnus VI.

 Early life

 Magnus Håkonsson was the youngest son of King Håkon Håkonsson and his wife Margaret Skulesdatter.
 He was born in Tunsberg and was baptised in May 1238.
 He spent most of his upbringing in Bergen.
 In 1257 his older brother Håkon died, leaving Magnus the heir-apparent to the kingdom.
 His father gave him the title of king the same year.
 On 11 September 1261, he married Ingeborg, the daughter of King Eric IV of Denmark, after she was practically abducted by King Håkon's men from the monastery she was living in.
 The struggle to claim Ingeborg's inheritance from her murdered father later involved Norway in intermittent conflicts with Denmark for decades to come.
 Magnus and Ingeborg were crowned directly after their marriage, and Magnus was given Ryfylke for his personal upkeep.
 On 16 December 1263 King Håkon died during a campaign against the Scottish king over the Hebrides, and Magnus became the ruler of Norway.